 The Maine Wildlife Park in Gray is home to over 30 species of Maine wildlife that have come to the park after being injured, orphaned, or unable to return to the wild for some other reason.
 This is the only 100% guaranteed way to see a moose in Maine (or a black bear, a cougar, a coyote, a bald eagle, and many more).
 The park also offers presentations and demonstrations for the public throughout the week, so be sure to check out what events are happening during your visit.

 US Route 201 is referred to as Old Canada Road Scenic Byway or “Moose Alley,” and is the perfect moose habitat because it is surrounded by lakes, rivers, ponds, and wetlands.
-Keep your eyes peeled for both the beautiful scenery and the occasional moose that may be grazing on the side of the road!
+Keep your eyes peeled for both the beautiful scenery and the occasional Maine moose that may be grazing on the side of the road!

 Aroostook County is one of the best regions in Maine to spot moose.
 US Route 11 between Ashland and Patten is known for both its spectacular views of Mount Katahdin and the likelihood that you will see at least one moose alongside the road during your drive.

-Other Aroostook County drives known for its moose sightings are US Route 161 Caribou to Fort Kent, and US Route 1 Caribou to Van Buren, where it is said that not only are you likely to see a moose, chances are you will see at least 2!
+Other Aroostook County drives known for their moose sightings are US Route 161 Caribou to Fort Kent, and US Route 1 Caribou to Van Buren, where it is said that not only are you likely to see a moose, chances are you will see at least 2!

 Rangeley Lakes Region is home to 6 large lakes, so there is lots of moose activity here!
 Some of the most oft-cited routes to see moose are Route 4 between Phillips and Rangeley, and Route 16 Rangeley to Stratton, but there is an entire list of Rangeley Lakes Region routes that are known for their moose sightings if you’d like some more options.